biojppm/cmany/README.rst

   icc and zapcc.
 However, the current implementation of this logic is fragile and may fail in some cases.
 Please submit a bug or PR if you experience such a failure.
-* Pure C projects (ie not C++) have not yet been extensively tested.
+* Pure C projects (ie not C++) should work but have not yet been extensively tested.
 Some bugs may be present.

 .. |travis| image:: https://travis-ci.org/biojppm/cmany.svg?branch=master
     :target: https://travis-ci.org/biojppm/cmany